 Whenever Stephen and Brigitte Bardot met, it generated headlines.
 They had first starred together in Roger Vadim’s sensually directed “The Night Heaven Fell”, filmed in Spain in 1957.
-Bardot had specifically chosen Boyd to be her co-star , impressed with his work in “The Man Who Never Was”.
-Stephen had lots and lots to say about his very famous co-star at the time.
-Everyone one wanted to talk to Stephen about this French sex-kitten!
+Bardot had specifically chosen Boyd to be her co-star, impressed with his work in “The Man Who Never Was”.
+She greeted him in the nude when they first met at her Parisian apartment – with her soon to be ex-husband/film director Roger Vadim close at hand!
+Boyd was astonished and soon had many anecdotes about his very famous co-star.
+Everyone one wanted to talk to Boyd about this French sex-kitten!
 And Steve obliged.
-Just being in a Brigitte Bardot movie brought Stephen lots of acclaim in Hollywood.
+Just being in a Brigitte Bardot movie brought Stephen acclaim in Hollywood.

 On the Set of The Night Heaven Fell, Aug-Nov 1957